 Generally, the iPhone is a very stable device and most people will not have any issues with it.
 However, if you never turn off your iPhone or you habitually download new apps to try, you may find yourself in a situation where your iPhone seems to be running slow.
 It may even lock up or freeze while you are using an app.

 In many cases, simply restarting the iPhone by powering it off and on may clear things up.
-The iPhone is powered off by holding the Sleep/Wake button on the top right of the device for a few seconds until the red power off slider appears.
+The iPhone is powered off by holding the Sleep/Wake button on the top right of the device for a few seconds until the power off slider appears.
 If you have an iPhone 6 or iPhone 6 Plus, the Sleep/Wake button is on the right side of the device.

 A more effective solution may be to reset the iPhone.

 Resetting the iPhone can be accomplished by pressing and holding the Home button at the bottom center of the screen and the Sleep/Wake button on the top right of the device at the same time.